PhoenixIndustries/phoenixblog/site/content/index/core-team.md

 Developer

-coordinating the variety of Manjaro's Community Editions with focus on the Cinnamon, Deepin and i3 editions.
+Coordinating the variety of Manjaro's Community Editions with focus on the Cinnamon, Deepin and i3 editions.
 Involved in the development of TUI installer manjaro-architect and the manjaro development tools, maintenance of the realtime kernels and desktop optimization for specific hardware projects.

 ésplit